 Tab Description Transactions tab Add transactions for the test.
-See Transactions Tab on page 108 for more information.
+See Transactions Tab on page 114 for more information.
 User Load tab Modify the number of users per test iteration.
-See Specify User Load on page 148 for more information.
-Timing tab Select one of the following options: Number of executions per iteration-Each transaction is executed by each user for a specified number of times (recommended).
+See Specify User Load on page 153 for more information.
+Timing tab Execute By-Select one of the following options: Number of executions per iteration-Each transaction is executed by each user for a specified number of times (recommended).
 Execution time per iteration-Executes each transaction for the specified length of time.
+User Startup-Select one of the following options: Start all users as quickly as possible-Starts all users immediately after a test begins.
+Start all users at even intervals for-Sets the amount of time in which to start all users at even intervals.
+The interval duration is equal to this value divided by the number of users.

+Tab Description Start a new user every [n] seconds-Starts a new user, then waits the [n] number of seconds before starting the next user.
 Advanced tab Specify Repository options, error handling, and database checkpoints for the test.
 You can also specify a file to execute at the beginning or end of each iteration.
-See Advanced Tab on page 113 for more information.
+See Advanced Tab on page 119 for more information.